origamitower/purr-site/_drafts/whats-purr.md

 layout: article
 group: blog
 snip: >
-  A very short introduction to Purr.
+  A short introduction to Purr.
 Learn about its goals, and how it plans to achieve them.
 ---

 For the past 5 years i've been thinking about, and experimenting with, ways in which programming could be better.
 Although I did not have a clear direction for most of that time, I believe I have a good idea of what "better" means to me now, and that's what this research blog will be about.